talkowski-lab/rCNV2/analysis/gene_scoring/README.md

 | 7 | 9 | 1,476 |
 | 16 | 4 | 1,463 |

-To predict gene-level scores for each pair of chromosomes, we used the other 10 pairs to train & cross-validate a regression model.
+To predict gene-level scores for each pair of chromosomes, we used the other 10 pairs to train & cross-validate a classification model.

 For each of 10 cross-validation iterations, we used 9/10 chromosome pairs for training and held out one pair for testing.

 This process can be summarized as follows:

-1. Fit logit glm of `BFDP ~ features` for all genes from the 9/10 training pairs using light (alpha=0.1) L<sup>2</sup> regularization to protect against overfitting;
+1. Fit classification model for all genes from the 9/10 training pairs;
 2. Compute root mean-squared error (RMSE) of predicted and actual BFDPs for all genes on the 10<sup>th</sup> chromosome pair (held out from training);
 3. Repeat steps [1-2] once for each of the 10 training pairs as the held-out test pair;
-4. Select the most predictive model based on lowest RMSE; and
+4. Select the most predictive CV fit based on lowest RMSE; and
 5. Apply the most predictive model from [4] to predict BFDPs for the genes from the 11<sup>th</sup> pair of (completely held-out) prediction chromosomes.

 After computing predicted BFDPs for all genes using this strategy described above, we subsequently standard-normalized the predicted BFDPs, and defined final gene scores as `1 – normal_cdf( normalized BFDP )`.

+Lastly, we compared each of the six models (logit, SVM, random forest, LDA, naive Bayes, and SGD) based on RMSE, AUROC, and AUPRC, and selected the overall best-performing model across deletions and duplications for our final analysis.

-In practice we dubbed these final scores as:
+In practice we dubbed the final scores from our best-performing model as:
 *  **pHI**: probability of haploinsufficiency; and
 *  **pTS**: probability of triplosensitivity.